Donor Advised Funds

 David and Janet, Foundation donors since 2013

-In the example in the video, a donor clusters three years’ worth of charitable giving in one year to their DAF and takes the charitable deduction on their taxes.
-They then make grants out of their DAF to the community causes they support and take the standard deduction in those off years where they aren’t bunching their gifts.
+In the example in the video, a donor clusters - or bunches - three years’ worth of charitable giving in one year to their DAF and takes the charitable deduction on their taxes.
+They then make grants out of their DAF to the community causes they support over time.
+The donor takes the standard deduction in those off years where they aren’t bunching their gifts.

 The Difference between a DAF and a Private Foundation

 A donor advised fund has some similarities with having your own foundation — and some important differences.

 A DAF offers you a flexible and easy-to-establish vehicle for charitable giving and is relatively inexpensive to administer.
 With a DAF, the administration, investment management and fiduciary responsibility are fulfilled by our community foundation.